Risk Factors Dashboard

 The loss of large customers can harm financial results.

-A small number of customers account for, and are expected to continue to account for, a substantial portion of Griffon's consolidated revenue.
+A small number of customers account for, and are expected to continue to account for, a substantial portion of Griffon’s consolidated revenue.
 Home Depot and Menards are significant customers of HBP and Home Depot, Lowe’s and Bunnings are significant customers of CPP.
+Home Depot accounted for approximately 10% of Griffon’s consolidated revenue, 9% of HBP's revenue and 12% of CPP's revenue for the year ended September 30, 2025.
+Future operating results will continue to substantially depend on the success of Griffon’s largest customers, as well as Griffon’s relationships with them.
 Home Depot accounted for approximately 11% of consolidated revenue, 8% of HBP's revenue and 15% of CPP's revenue for the year ended September 30, 2024.
 Future operating results will continue to substantially depend on the success of Griffon’s largest customers, as well as Griffon’s relationships with them.
 Orders from these customers are subject to fluctuation and may be reduced materially due to changes in customer needs or other factors.
 Any reduction or delay in sales of products to one or more of these customers could significantly reduce Griffon’s revenue.
+Griffon’s operating results also depend on successfully developing and maintaining relationships with additional key customers.
 Griffon’s operating results will also depend on successfully developing relationships with additional key customers.
 Griffon cannot ensure that its largest customers will be retained or that additional key customers will be recruited.
-Also, both HBP and CPP extend credit to its customers, which exposes it to credit risk.
+Also, both HBP and CPP extend credit to its customers, which exposes Griffon to credit risk.
+The Company's largest customer accounted for approximately 6%, 14% and 9% of the net accounts receivable of HBP, CPP and Griffon as of September 30, 2025, respectively.
 Our largest customer accounted for approximately 8%, 16% and 12% of the net accounts receivable of HBP, CPP and Griffon as of September 30, 2024, respectively.
 If this customer were to become insolvent or otherwise unable to pay its debts, the financial condition, results of operations and cash flows of HBP, CPP and Griffon could be adversely affected.

 Reliance on third party suppliers and manufacturers may impair the ability of HBP and CPP to meet their customer demands.